Skip to main content

 • Where are the records of attendance held: ESR.

-As a trust policy, all staff need to be aware of the key points that the policy covers.
-Staff can be made aware through a variety of means such as:
+As a trust policy, all colleagues need to be aware of the key points that the policy covers.
+Colleagues can be made aware through a variety of means such as:

 • all user emails for urgent messages